Set up AWS CloudTrail and GuardDuty connectors.

 - For Edit frequency to publish updated findings, select 15 minutes.
 Click Save changes.

-- For the Edit S3 bucket, add the S3 bucket ARN, and the KSM key ARN was created.
-GuardDuty enforces log encryption using KMS.
-Note that you must follow the AWS instructions to attach the policy on the S3 bucket and the KMS key described in the second box on this page.
+Follow the AWS instructions to attach the policy to the S3 bucket and KMS key described in the second box on this page.

 - For Edit frequency to publish updated findings, select 15 minutes.
 Click Save changes.